Sex machine

 A sex machine is a mechanical device used to simulate human sexual intercourse or other sexual activity.

 Devices can be penetrative or extractive.
-The term fucking machine is generally used to describe a penetrative machine which works by the transfer of rotational or reciprocating force from a motor to a directional motion on a shaft tipped by a dildo.
+The term fucking machine is generally used to describe a penetrative machine that works by the transfer of rotational or reciprocating force from a motor to a directional motion on a shaft tipped by a dildo.
 A hand-held modified reciprocating saw device is sometimes called a fucksaw, a hand-held modified drill motor rotating device is sometimes called a drilldo, and a modified jigsaw is called a jillsaw.
-An extractive device works like a milking machine and can be attached to the penis, breast, or other body part.
+An extractive device works like a milking machine and can be attached to the penis, breast, or other body parts.

 History and use

 Built in 1900, the first known sex machine was a self-operated device that sprayed milk into the vagina to simulate ejaculation.

 The vibrator was originally invented for the treatment of hysteria in Victorian women through medical orgasm induced by clitoral massage.
-These early mechanical devices were much larger and more powerful than the modern vibrators; they were first used by physicians and became popular in bath houses in Europe and the US towards the beginning of the 20th century.
+These early mechanical devices were much larger and more powerful than modern vibrators; they were first used by physicians and became popular in bath houses in Europe and the US toward the beginning of the 20th century.
 More compact, electrically powered versions later briefly appeared as health aids in department store catalogs.

+Among recent developments in teledildonics are app-controlled thrusting machines designed for remote use, produced by manufacturers such as Lovense.
 Modern automated erotic stimulation devices differ from vibrators because they penetrate as well as throb.
-These devices are sometimes used as part of auto-erotic or partnered bondage play.
-Teledildonics combines use of various sex machines and a web interface, used remotely by a partner.
-Modern sex machines on the market include vacuum pumps, instruments that deliver calibrated electrical shocks to the nipples and genitals, and life size inflatable male and female dolls with penetrable and vibrating orifices.
+These devices are sometimes used as part of autoerotic or partnered bondage play.
+Teledildonics combines the use of various sex machines and a web interface, controlled remotely by a partner.
+Modern sex machines on the market include vacuum pumps, instruments that deliver calibrated electrical shocks to the nipples and genitals, and life-size inflatable male and female dolls with penetrable and vibrating orifices.

 The conference Arse Elektronika regularly features demonstrations of sex machines and academic debates about these devices.

 Risk of injury

-In 2009, a woman from Maryland required a medical evacuation after the blade of a homemade sex machine cut through the plastic dildo and caused severe vaginal injuries.
+In 2009, a woman from Maryland required a medical evacuation after the blade of a homemade sex machine based on a saber saw cut through the plastic dildo and caused severe vaginal injuries.